End-to-end-provenance/RDataTracker/JSON-format.md

 }
 ```

+#### function nodes

-A __function__ node is a node representing a function called from a library that is neither user-defined, nor from the base R library.
+A function node is a node representing a function called from a library that is neither user-defined, nor from the base R library.
 It contains one field showing the name of the function.
-Functions originating from the same library are grouped together using edges in the `hadMember` section, described in [section 2f](https://github.com/End-to-end-provenance/RDataTracker/blob/export/JSON-format.md#f-wasgeneratedby) below.
+Functions originating from the same library are grouped together using edges in the [`hadMember`](https://github.com/End-to-end-provenance/RDataTracker/blob/export/JSON-format.md#h-hadMember) section, described below.

 ```
 "rdt:f1": {